mr-mr-ghost/minishell/README.md

 TODO: echo > | ls should return an error

+TODO: builtins should probably not go through child_process in heredoc

 TODO: heredoc pipe

 TODO: cleanup the calamity of the call_pipe function in pipes_utils